ABCpdf-Team/ABCpdfLinuxContainer/README.md

 ### ABCpdf Chiseled Ubuntu Images

 We now offer [chiseled Ubuntu images](https://hub.docker.com/r/abcpdf/abcpdf/tags) to maximise your application's attack surface.
 These images contain no shell and virtually no commands.
 These are strongly recommended for production environments.
+See the [chiseled image customisation guide](https://github.com/ABCpdf-Team/ABCpdf-Dockerfiles/blob/main/Chisel-customisation.md) for how to customise a chiseled base image.

 ### Non-root user